-Products will be shipped directly from our parent company's headquarters in Oxfordshire.
+Products are shipped directly from our parent company's headquarters in Oxfordshire.

 If you have a case that you think would benefit from tissue expansion please get in touch with us via Enquiries and we will be happy to explore how Expaniderm can help.